ijuric0/gtm-boilerplate/website/tutorial.md

-currency             | This is the currency used for all products and tagging/conversions localCode            | This is used to determine the pricing number format. gtmContainerId       | Paste your GTM Web Container ID here (formatted as GTM-XXXXXX)
+currency             | This is the currency used for all products and tagging/conversions localCode            | This is used to determine the pricing number format. gtmContainerId       | Paste your GTM Web Container ID here (formatted as GTM-XXXXXX) gtagId               | Paste your GA Measurement ID firstPartyUrl        | Paste your URL for first-party script serving serverContainerUrl   | Paste your sGTM endpoint URL

 After that, let's get the deployment started.